 Confidential executive search

-The work is search in the proper sense: not advertising, not databases, not approaching everyone in a sector and seeing who replies.
-A confidential search begins with a clear understanding of the role to be filled and ends with a single carefully placed individual.
+Search in the proper sense: not advertising, not databases, not approaching everyone in a sector and seeing who replies.
+A confidential search begins before any name is considered.
+We agree with the reporting line, and where it is right the chair and the board, what the role has to achieve in its first months, so candidates are measured against the real demands of the job and not a job description.
 The work in between is research, judgement, and direct conversation with people who would not be looking otherwise.
+It ends with a single, carefully placed individual, and where it sharpens the decision, that final candidate is assessed objectively against the same standard before the appointment is confirmed.

-We run searches across the C-suite and at board level: chief executive, finance director, chief operating officer, chief restructuring officer, chief people officer, chief technology officer, Chair, and senior non-executive director appointments.
-Most engagements come through portfolio managers, chairs, or HR directors who need a search handled with discretion that an open process cannot provide.
+We run searches at board and executive level: chief executive, managing director, finance director, chief operating officer, chief restructuring officer, chief people officer, chief technology officer, group or divisional managing director, Chair, and senior non-executive director appointments.
+Most engagements come through portfolio managers, chairs, boards, HR directors, or interim leaders who need a search handled with a discretion that an open process cannot provide.
+The work is led by people who have held these roles themselves, and any leadership assessment is carried out by a qualified practitioner.

 How an engagement works

 The first conversation, as you would expect, is a briefing.
-We want to understand the business, the role to be filled, and the kind of person who can carry it.
+We want to understand the business, the role to be filled, and the kind of person it requires.
 We take engagements on only when we are confident a credible shortlist exists.

 Why candidates engage